PDXostc/rvi_dynamic_agents/README.md

 ## Current Agent API ##
 The default Lua sandbox environment at the current moment can be found in the ./src/lua_libraries/lua_init.lua file.
 The 4 additional libraries that are include in addition to the base runtime environment are as follow:

+The agent.lua API will be heavily modified in the near future when we get more defined standards of how we wish to pass messages between different services.

 ```
 cjson: